Adam Cassar

 2. Improve detection of sophisticated, proxy-based attacks

-3. Enhance overall security posture against evolving threats
+3. Strengthen overall security posture against evolving threats

 4. Make data-driven decisions about security priorities and resource allocation